yaodingyd/yaodingyd.github.io/src/pages/blog/replace-babel-with-faster-solution-for-jest.md

 });
 ```

+#### issue 2

-2. This is just a different format of the first issue, assigning jest mock function to imports would throw error.
+This is just a different format of the first issue, assigning jest mock function to imports would throw error.
 For example:

 ```javascript
 import * as Foo from "foo";